Graham Smith (pilot)

-Graham "Peepsight" Smith (April 19, 1919 – April 30, 1951)KIA was an U.S. Army Air Force officer and combat fighter pilot with the 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen.
+Graham "Peepsight" Smith (April 19, 1919 – April 30, 1951)KIA was a U.S. Army Air Force officer and combat fighter pilot with the 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen.
 He was a member of Tuskegee Airmen's fourth-ever aviation cadet program and one of the 1,007 documented Tuskegee Airmen Pilots.

 Smith was the first African American US Military combat fighter pilot to land on foreign soil in North Africa, at Oued N’ja in French Morocco.

 Smith's brother, Reginald V. Smith, also trained as a pilot with the 332nd Fighter Group.

 Early life and family

 Smith was born on April 19, 1919, in the agricultural community of Ahoskie, North Carolina, Hertford County.
 He was the son of Dempsey Porter Smith (1885–1976) and Zeora L. Smith (1902–1985).
 His siblings included sister Mildred Evelyn Smith (1913–1935) and brother, Reginald V. Smith (1925–1946), who graduated from Tuskegee Flight School's Class 45-E-SE as a twin-engine pilot at Tuskegee Air Field, receiving his wings and commission as a flight officer.

 Smith attended the Negro Agricultural and Technical College of North Carolina (now North Carolina A&T), where he was the treasurer of NC A&T's Sphinx Club.

 On October 30, 1943, Smith married Annie D. Valentine Hall in Weldon, North Carolina.